-\If two or more students tie or are within 5 raw points of each other they will share the same rank/score.
+^{}If two/ or more students tie or are within 10 raw points of each other they will share the same rank/score.

-\\Note: If we have an odd number of people in our class you may need to negotiate with me or a person who has taken this class before and has agreed to participate in an exercise for pro bono credit.
+Note: If we have an odd number of people in our class you may need to negotiate with me or a person who has taken this class before and has agreed to participate in an exercise for pro bono credit.
 This person will not be ranked.

 - b.
-46.5% of your grade (200 points) is based upon your performance on the FINAL EXAMINATION.
-You will be tested from lectures (including guest lectures) and your readings.
-It will consist of some matching and multiple choice, mostly short answers, and short summaries.
-If you do the READINGS and TAKE NOTES IN CLASS, it is not difficult.
-If you do not study beforehand, you will be unable to complete the exam in 2 hours.
-FINAL EXAM DATE= \\\\\ @ \\\\ (TBD). - c.
+45% of your grade (200 points) is based upon your performance on the FINAL EXAMINATION.
+You will be tested on lectures (including guest lectures) and your readings.
+The exam will consist of some matching and multiple choice, mostly short answers, and short summaries.
+If you do READ and TAKE NOTES IN CLASS, it is not difficult.
+If you do not study beforehand, you will be unable to complete the exam in 3 hours.
+FINAL EXAM DATE= (a) (TBD). - c.
 Appx.
-7% of your grade (30 points) will come from your writing across the curriculum (WAC) and other assignments: (1) 1 point possible for your "Negotiate Anything with Anyone" Summary; (2) 8 points possible for your Erin Brockovich paper; (3) 9 points possible for your combined Self and Peer assessments (explained in Section 8 below.); (4) 3 points possible for participating in an Inter-School Negotiation and fulfilling all its' requirements (date and details to follow); and (5) 9 points possible for the BAR-TYPE ASSESSMENT (date and details to follow). - d.
+9% of your grade (40 points) will come from your writing across the curriculum (WAC) and other assignments: (1) 1 point possible for your "Negotiate Anything with Anyone" Summary; (2) 8 points possible for your Erin Brockovich Essay; (3) 9 points possible for your combined Self and Peer Assessments (explained in Section 8 below); (4) 9 points possible for the BAR-TYPE ASSESSMENT (date and details to follow); (5) 3 points possible for the GTY Quiz; and (6) 10 points possible for completing the requirements of an Inter-School Negotiation. - d.
 Reading Quizzes & Extra Credit: (2 + Points).
 Pop quizzes may be given at the beginning of class from time to time to make sure you have read the material for the day.
 These are for extra credit points.
-I may also give extra credit for a particularly well written assignment or another task TBD.
+I may also give extra credit for a particularly well-written assignment or another task TBD.

-8. Assessments:
+8. Assessments/Evaluations of Self and Others:

 Self-Assessments (SAs) and Peer-Assessments (PAs) are helpful tools to improve one's negotiating skills.
-After each exercise you are required to post onto D2L: (1) a Self-Assessment (that only I can view) written (or pasted) right onto the Assignment box itself after you attach your scoresheet for that exercise on Tuesday by 5:00 pm; and (2) a separate Peer Assessment (PA) (that all may view) posted on the discussion for that week.
-The PA may be posted anytime Tuesday (up until midnight) for full credit.
-A late SA or PA will get half credit.
+After each exercise you are required to answer questions on D2L: (1) a Self-Assessment (that only I can view) posted directly on the assignment drop box, and (2) a separate Peer Assessment (PA) (that all may view) posted under the appropriate discussion.
+Both SAs and PAs are due by 5 pm on the Wednesday after each exercise.
+Late ones will get half credit.
 One not posted in the correct place or manner will likewise be reduced by half.

 a.
-Self-Assessments (SA) (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth .5 points).
-Again, after attaching your score sheet, TYPE each SA (or copy and paste from a word doc) right ONTO the Assignment BOX for the exercise (those not typed onto the box will be -.25 points).
-Write the numbers and type out the following: 1) your name, 2) your side, 3) your results, 4) the total points (if there are points) for the exercise); 5) who you negotiated with; 6) how you prepared for the negotiation; 7) what your specific goals were for each item to be negotiated; 8) what your bottom line/ or walk-away point was for each item; 9) what you did well; and 10) what you could improve upon.
+Self-Assessments (SA) (9 Total= 1 after each of the exercises; each worth .5 points.
+These must be written or pasted on the drop box itself.
+Answer and number the following: 1) your name, 2) your side, 3) your results, 4) the total points (if there are points) for the exercise); 5) who you negotiated with; 6) how you prepared for the negotiation; 7) what your specific goals were for each item to be negotiated; 8) what your bottom line/ or walk-away point was for each item; what you did well; and 10) what you could improve upon.